ramon-leon/eBay/README.md

 FEATURES COMPLETED:

-1. Implemented interfaces to allow open and closed principle for 'should validate' and 'validation'
+1. Implemented interfaces to showcase open and closed principle for 'should validate' and 'validation'
 2. The 'default' methods can also be extended or alternatively new method can implement the two interfaces above
 3. Cached was implemented using a map data structure and annotated as @component
-4. I assume that following format for item specifics String comma delimited and futher delimited with a colon between the key and value
+4. I assume that following format for item specifics String comma delimited and further delimited with a colon between the key and value
    "Model:Civic,Brand:Honda,Color:Blue"
 5. LOGGING:
    'CALL NORMALIZE' is logged for each call to the 'external api'.